Alternate Paladin

 Spells Known of 1st-Level and Higher

-At 2nd level, know two 1st-level spells from the Paladin spell list.
-The Spells Known column of the Paladin table shows when you learn more Paladin spells of your choice.
-Each spell must be of a level for which you have spell slots.
+At 2nd level, know two 1st-level spells from the Paladin spell list at the end of this class.
+The Spells Known column of the Paladin table shows when you learn more Paladin spells, all of which must be of a level for which you have spell slots.

 Spellcasting Ability

-so Charisma is your spellcasting ability for Paladin spells.
-You use Charisma when a spell refers to your spellcasting ability, your Saving throw DC, or making a spell attack roll.
+Charisma is your spellcasting ability for Paladin spells.
+You use Charisma when a spell refers to your spellcasting ability, your spell Saving throw DC, or making a spell attack roll:

 Spell save DC = 8 + your proficiency bonus